Sergej Milinković-Savić: Lazio

 On 31 July 2015, it was announced that Milinković-Savić would join Italian club Lazio.
 He made his debut for the side in a 1–0 home win over Bayer Leverkusen in the first leg of the Champions League play-off round on 18 August 2015.
 Milinković-Savić scored his first goal for Lazio in a 1–1 Europa League draw with Dnipro Dnipropetrovsk on 17 September 2015.
 He scored his first Serie A goal in a 3–1 away win over Fiorentina on 9 January 2016.
 Throughout his debut season, Milinković-Savić made 35 appearances and scored three goals for Lazio in all competitions.

 In his second season at Lazio, Milinković-Savić scored seven goals from 39 appearances (league and cup).

 On 5 December 2021, Milinković-Savić became the highest-scoring midfielder in Lazio's history following his goal against Sampdoria.
 He beat previous holder Pavel Nedvěd, who had the record of 33 goals for over a decade.

+Al Hilal

+On 12 July 2023, Saudi club Al Hilal announced the signing of Milinković-Savić on a three-year deal, for a reported fee of €40 million.